You want your marketing dollars to generate new leads and engage current customers, but you also need that strategy to be cost-effective.

 SEO takes at least six months to a year to really get going, and social media requires daily upkeep if you want to stay relevant.

-Speaking of relevance, email marketing not only increases the traffic going back to your site, but it helps make sure that traffic is relevant.
+Speaking of relevance, email marketing not only increases the click rates toward your landing pages, but it helps make sure that traffic is relevant.
 The people interacting with your emails are already in your marketing funnel, so they’ve already shown interest in your company.

 The more high-quality leads going to your website, the more opportunities you have to influence more conversions.